tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

-# Boot device initialisation and update
+# Boot Device Initialisation and Update

 This README documents how to write boostream images to different boot media and how default U-Boot env supports update for development purpose.

 [[_TOC_]]

-## Boot device initialisation
+## Boot Device Initialisation

-### Bootstream location on SD and eMMC
+### Bootstream Location on SD and eMMC

 For SD-card and eMMC following table applies: